ministryofjustice/opg-use-an-lpa/docs/application/decisions/0001-record-architecture-decisions.md

 ## Context

-We need to record the architectural decisions made on this project.
+We need to record the application decisions made on this project.

 ## Decision